Abdelrahman-Ahmed-Samir/Abdelrahman-Ahmed-Samir/README.md

 - 👨‍💻 All of my ML projects are available here

-- 💬 Ask me about **Machine Learning , Deep Learning , Autonomous Agents**
+- 💬 Ask me about **Machine Learning , Deep Learning ,Active Learning , Autonomous Agents**

 - 📫 How to reach me **bedosamir48@gmail.com**